Why is corporate video production important?

 There is a common misconception that animated videos are only for kids, or adults who act like kids.
 We’re here to set the record straight.
 While it’s true that kids love cartoons, the medium of animation doesn’t have to be confined to the Disney channel.
 An animated corporate video can actually be a great tool for your business to explain complex ideas, tools, and services.
 And don’t worry, those C-level execs will love it too!

-IBM explains their data-driven video services to consumers using in this animated corporate video.
+explains their data-driven video services to consumers using this animated corporate video.
 We found that a lot of companies like to make animation their first official corporate video production and then scale their efforts up from there.

 Live Action Business Video Production